dengzq1234/ete4-build/README.md

-# Scalable Phylogenetic Tree Inference Nextflow Workflow Runner
+# Phylogenetic Tree Inference Nextflow Workflow

 This script provides a convenient way to run a Nextflow workflow with various configurations and parameters.